Edible Wild Plants: A Year-Round Guide to UK Foraging

 - Follow the Sun: Many edible wild plants thrive in sunny areas such as meadows and open fields.
 Look for sunny spots where plants receive ample sunlight and warmth.
 Edibles like elderflowers and meadowsweet often flourish in these environments.

 - Harvest with Care: When foraging in summer, ensure you’re harvesting at the right time.
-For fruits, pick them when they are ripe and at their peak flavor.
+For fruits, pick them when they are ripe and at their peak flavour.
 For herbs, harvest before they flower to capture their optimum taste and aroma.

 - Stay Hydrated: Summer foraging can be hot, so remember to stay hydrated.
 Bring a water bottle and take regular breaks to rest and rehydrate.
 Consider packing a light snack to keep your energy levels up during your foraging adventures.